armads15/armads15/README.md

 Hi, I’m Francisco Palenzuela.
-I am currently a software developer for PNC Bank I’m interested in network security and administration and penetration testing.
+I am currently a software developer for PNC Bank.
+I’m interested in network security and administration and penetration testing.
-I’m currently learning Python, Java, and Arduino programming while studying for CCNP
+I am current;y learning Python, Java, and Swift.
+I have a background in C/C++, and IBM proprietary software like Business Process Manager and Decision Manager.

+If I do upload anything here it might be random Python or Arduino code.

 <!---
 armads15/armads15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.